 The advantages of using social networks to sell nuts in China are:

 - Create a better company image

-China is the largest e-commerce market in the world and is expecting to grow percent by 2020.
+China is the largest e-commerce market in the world and the food industry is booming there, especially after the Covid-19 pandemic, when people started ordering all food they needed online.
 The rapid development of smartphones and tablets in China quickly enabled 76% of connected Chinese to make purchases via their mobile.
-This internet implementation linked to the mobile equipment also reached the rural area in China since 2017.

 There are several things to know if you want to reach the expectations of Chinese consumers: Before thinking offline, you have to be present online on e-commerce platforms such as Tmall, JD, Taobao… Chinese people buy everything online; food, clothes, appliances, beverages…In fact, China is the most connected country in the world.
 So before starting your business in China, you have to truly understand your target and how to reach them.

 Hire a trusted agency to help you sell tree nuts to the Chinese audience

 The Chinese market is one of the best profits in the world and it’s not a surprise that many foreign companies want to have a piece of that cake too.
 But as you can already see, entering this competitive environment is not an easy task and requires a lot of know-how to succeed.

 If you’re interested in exporting your tree nuts to China, contact us and we will help you come up with the best marketing strategy for your brand.
 We are a China digital agency with more than 10 years of experience and more than 70 professionals in the field, both Chinese and foreign.